Chapter 3: Peter’s Warning

 God tells us such problems will be among us!
 That is for certain.

-These individuals are “even denying the Lord that bought them” with His blood, or “denying the Master,” as Lange’s expresses it.
+These individuals are “even denying the Master who bought them” with His blood, or “denying the Master,” as Lange’s expresses it.
 They throw off God’s government—because they can’t do their dirty work within its confines.
 They deny their Head!
 They’re not denying a man in an office.
 God says they’re denying their heavenly Master, who should be ruling them!
 These people are proud and arrogant—not humble.
 They refuse to be taught!

 These heresies are extremely damaging to God’s people.
 The rsv calls them “destructive heresies.”
 That is frighteningly emphasized by the fact that 95 percent have turned against God.
 Some of the most exalted men in God’s Church have come to accept such pathetic beliefs that it’s embarrassing!
 Someone got to them with destructive heresies!